rriesebos/indoor-positioning-system/README.md

 There are two databases in which data send to the API is stored.
 A Cassandra database, and a MongoDB database.

 #### Cassandra database
 The Cassandra database is used to store time-series data.
 Specifically, the beacon measurements, predicted coordinates and checkpoint timestamps.
 These are stored in three separate tables.
+The schemas are defined in [schema.cql](positioning-backend/cassandra/schema.cql).
 The beacon measurements are stored in the `measurements_by_beacon` table, which has the following schema:
 ```
 CREATE TABLE IF NOT EXISTS beacons.measurements_by_beacon (
     beacon_address text,